Thursday Note 1st June 2023

 Dear Parents/Guardians,

-We hope you are enjoying the lovely weather as we enter the final month of the current school year!
-Our news is as follows
+We hope you are keeping well and enjoying the fine weather.
+Our news this week is as follows

 Kind regards,